 7 Questions Employers Have about Workers’ Compensation Insurance

-Workers’ compensation insurance is paid by employers to employees who are injured or ill because of job-related activities.
-When an employee is injured or becomes ill due to their job, the employee is able to file a workers’ comp claim.
-Once the claim is reviewed an employee will receive compensation if the claim is accepted.
+Employees who have injuries or illnesses because of job-related activities receive workers’ compensation insurance payments from their employers.
+When an employee suffers an injury or illness due to their job, the employee can file a workers’ comp claim.
+Once the claim has gone through review, the employee receives compensation if the claim is accepted.

 This post covers seven of the most common questions employers have about workers’ compensation insurance.

 Both employers and employees benefit from workers’ compensation insurance.

 Employers benefit because in most cases, an employee doesn’t pursue a lawsuit for injuries or illnesses that occur due to job-related activities if workers’ comp is available.
 This is because the worker isn’t left without an income and is still able to make a living while recovering from their work-related injury.